cybersamx/go-recipes/random/README.md

-# Simple Random Data in Go
+# Simple Random Number Generator in Go

-A simple recipe for generating random data in Go.
+A simple example for generating random data in Go.

 ## Setup